 - Switch box

-- Stop valve attachment plate
+- b Stop valve attachment plate

 - Earth

-- d Cable tie
+- Cable tie

 - Interconnection cable

 - Power supply cable

-- Fix the cables (power supply and interconnection cable) with a cable tie to the stop valve attachment plate.
+- Fix the cables (power supply and interconnection cable) with a cable tie to the stop valve attachment plate and route the wiring according to the illustration above.

+- Choose a knockout hole and remove the knockout hole by tapping on the attachment points with a flat head screwdriver and a hammer.

-- Route the wiring through the frame and connect it to it.
+- Route the wiring through the frame and connect the wiring to the frame at the knockout hole.

 - Reattach the service cover.
-See "6.8.2 To close the outdoor unit" on page 20. - Connect an earth leakage circuit breaker and fuse to the power supply line.
+See To close the outdoor unit. - Connect an earth leakage circuit breaker and fuse to the power supply line.